JonPSmith/NetCore.AutoRegisterDi/READMe.md

 #### 2. The `Where` method

-Pretty straughtforward - you are provided with the `Type` of each class and you can filter by any of the `Type` properties etc. This allows you to do things like only registering certain classes, e.g `Where(c => c.Name.EndsWith("Service"))`
+Pretty straightforward - you are provided with the `Type` of each class and you can filter by any of the `Type` properties etc. This allows you to do things like only registering certain classes, e.g `Where(c => c.Name.EndsWith("Service"))`

-*NOTE: Useful also if you want to register some classes with a different timetime scope.*
+*NOTE: Useful also if you want to register some classes with a different timetime scope - See next section.*

 #### 3. The `AsPublicImplementedInterfaces` method

 The `AsPublicImplementedInterfaces` method finds any public, non-nested interfaces (apart from `IDisposable`) that each class implements and registers each interface, known as *service type*, against the class, known as the *implementation type*.
+This means if you use an interface in a constructor (or other DI-enabled places) then the Microsoft DI resolver will provide an instance of the class that interface was linked to.
+*See [Microsoft DI Docs](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-2.1) for more on this*.*

 By default it will register the classes as having a lifetime of `ServiceLifetime.Transient`, but there is a parameter that allows you to override that.